Skip to main content

 • Open and visualize gridded (raster) data using Rioxarray

-• Create spatial data visualization using Folium
+• Create spatial data visualization using OpenStreetMap

 • Apply fundamental EDS tools to their teaching and/or research